sunnysideup/silverstripe-found-it-already/README.md

 0   5 * * * /var/www/html/vendor/bin/sake dev/tasks/write-sites
 ```

-In the future we will try to bring this all together in one cron job.
+In the future, we will try to bring this all together in one cron job.

 # How to generate an income from found-it-already.com